gtadigital/ProfileParser/README.md

 * Collection (E78_Collection)
 * Digital Object (D1_Digital_Object)

-To understand how to process XML files check the [Wiki](https://github.com/gtadigital/ProfileParser/wiki)
+The workflow about how to process the XML file is the [Wiki](https://github.com/gtadigital/ProfileParser/wiki)

 ## Credits: